Skip to main content

 Over-Smoking Issues

-Excessive smoke creates bitter, acrid flavors that overpower meat’s natural taste.
-More smoke doesn’t equal better flavor—optimal smoking occurs during the first 3-4 hours when meat temperature remains below 140°F. After reaching this temperature, smoke absorption decreases significantly.
+Excessive smoke creates bitter, acrid flavors that overpower the meat.
+Optimal smoke absorption occurs during the first 3–4 hours when internal meat temperature remains below 140°F — after this point, smoke absorption decreases significantly.
+Professional pitmasters often stop adding smoke wood after the first third of cooking time, maintaining heat with charcoal or clean-burning wood.

 Wood Contamination Problems